bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Keys _(Typed "References")_
-A _key_ is a constant that does not have a (relevant) type on its own but _refers_ to a value of a specific type.
-All keys however are of type `Key`, that type itself is of less importance.
+A _key_ is a constant that _carries_ the type of a value that is accesses using the key.
+The key _refers_ to the value without referring to a specific location.
+The keys themselves are of a uniform type `Key`, a type of less importance.

 		val @refers-to-Int :: Int